Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Reward Reweighed, Reselected, and Retrained Prototypical Part Network (R3-ProtoPNet)

-Here we briefly describe the ProtoPNet, adopting the notation used in \citet{chen2019looks}.
+Here we adopt the notation used in \citet{chen2019looks}.
 The ProtoPNet architecture builds on a base convolutional neural network $f$, which is then followed by a prototype layer denoted $g_p$, and a fully connected layer $h$.
 Typically, the convolutional features are taken pretrained models like VGG-19, ResNet-34, or DenseNet-121.

 The ProtoPNet injects interpretability into these convolutional architectures with the prototype layer $g_p$, consisting of $m$ prototypes $\boldsymbol{P} = \{p_j\}^{m}_{j=1}$ typically of size $1\times1\times D$, where $D$ is the shape of the convolutional output $f(x)$.
 By keeping the depth the same as the output of the convolutional layer, but restricting the height and width to be smaller than that of the convolutional output, the learned prototypes select a patch of the convolutional output.
 Reversing the convolution leads to recovering a prototypical patch of the original input image $x$.
-Using upsampling, the method constructs a activation pattern per prototype $p_j$.
+Using upsampling, the method constructs an activation pattern per prototype $p_j$.

-To use the prototypes to make a classification given a convolutional output $z=f(x)$, ProtoPNet's prototype layer computes a max pooling over similarity scores: $g_{p_j}(z) = \max_{\Tilde{z}\in\text{patches}(z)}\log((\norm{\Tilde{z} - p_j}_2^2 + 1)(\norm{\Tilde{z} - p_j}_2^2 + \epsilon))$, for some small $\epsilon < 1$.
-This function is monotonically decreasing with respect to the distance, with small values of $\norm{\Tilde{z} - p_j}_2^2$ resulting in a large similarity score $g_{p_j}(z)$.
+To use the prototypes to make a classification given a convolutional output $z=f(x)$, ProtoPNet's prototype layer computes a max pooling over similarity scores: $g_{p_j}(z) = \max_{\Tilde{z}\in\text{patches}(z)}\log(({\|\Tilde{z} - p_j\|}_2^2 + 1)({\|\Tilde{z} - p_j\|}_2^2 + \epsilon))$, for some small $\epsilon < 1$.
+This function is monotonically decreasing with respect to the distance, with small values of ${\|\Tilde{z} - p_j\|}_2^2$ resulting in a large similarity score $g_{p_j}(z)$.
 Assigning $m_k$ prototypes for all $K$ classes, such that $\sum_{k=1}^K m_k = m$, the prototype layer outputs a vector of similarity scores that matches parts of the latent representation $z$ to prototypical patches across all classes.
 The final layer in the model is a linear layer connecting similarities to class predictions.

 In order to ensure that the prototypes match specific parts of training images, during training the prototype vectors are projected onto the closest patch in the training set.
 For the final trained ProtoPNet, every $p_j$ corresponds to some patch of a particular image.